-1. An investigator is a state servant or a public officer who is authorised to investigate a criminal case within his/her powers.
-A prosecutor who is personally involved in the investigation shall have the status of an investigator.

-2. An investigator shall be obliged to conduct an investigation thoroughly, fully and impartially.

-3. An investigator shall be obliged to follow the instructions of a prosecutor with regard to the investigation of a criminal case.
+- 1. An investigator is a state servant or a public officer who is authorised to investigate a criminal case within his/her powers.
+A prosecutor who is personally involved in the investigation shall have the status of an investigator. - 2.
+An investigator shall be obliged to conduct an investigation thoroughly, fully and impartially. - 3.
+An investigator shall be obliged to follow the instructions of a prosecutor with regard to the investigation of a criminal case.
 If an investigator does not agree with the prosecutor's instructions, he/she may submit the case and his/her opinions in writing to a superior prosecutor.
 A superior prosecutor may annul the instructions of a subordinate prosecutor or task another investigator with the investigation.
-A decision of a superior prosecutor on the issue shall be final.

-4. An investigator shall be obliged to execute a court judgment.

-5. A decree issued by an investigator under this Code shall be binding.

-6. If there are grounds established by law, an investigator may:

-a) carry out all investigative and other procedural actions prescribed by this Code, except for the actions that fall within the powers of a prosecutor;

-b) give written instructions to the relevant body to bring arrested and detained persons to the place of investigation;

-c) request the carrying out of investigative actions, as well as of revision, inventory taking, official inspection and submission of documents;
+A decision of a superior prosecutor on the issue shall be final. - 4.
+An investigator shall be obliged to execute a court judgment. - 5.
+A decree issued by an investigator under this Code shall be binding. - 6.
+If there are grounds established by law, an investigator may: - a) carry out all investigative and other procedural actions prescribed by this Code, except for the actions that fall within the powers of a prosecutor; - b) give written instructions to the relevant body to bring arrested and detained persons to the place of investigation; - c) request the carrying out of investigative actions, revision, inventory taking, inspection and submission of documents; - c1) submit a request to an electronic communication company under the Law of Georgia on Electronic Communications, which provides mobile communication networks and means and/or services, for identifying the fact of activation of mobile communication equipment appropriated as a result of the alleged commission of a crime, and for immediately notifying the identification of the fact of its activation and, also, if necessary, submit a request to the electronic communication company under this sub-paragraph for blocking the mobile communication equipment appropriated as a result of the alleged commission of a crime, and for immediately notifying that it has been blocked;

-d) summon an interpreter, an expert, or a person who is to be identified;

-e) if a complaint is lodged with respect to his/her actions and decisions, submit, without delay, the complaint and materials of the criminal case to the prosecutor responsible for the procedural guidance, or to the court;

-f) request the prosecutor responsible for the procedural guidance to give an investigative assignment to another investigator;

-f1) in order to reopen a criminal case, apply in writing to the relevant body or agency and request the provision of necessary materials and/or information, as well as carry out full-scale procedural actions;

-g) exercise other powers prescribed by this Code.
+- d) summon an interpreter, an expert, or a person who is to be identified; - e) if a complaint is lodged with respect to his/her actions and decisions, submit, without delay, the complaint and materials of the criminal case to the prosecutor responsible for the procedural guidance, or to the court; - f) request the prosecutor responsible for the procedural guidance to give an investigative assignment to another investigator; - f1) in order to reopen a criminal case, apply in writing to the relevant body or agency and request the provision of necessary materials and/or information, as well as carry out full-scale procedural actions; - g) exercise other powers prescribed by this Code.